 Have you been caught drink driving?

 Welcome to our section on drink driving offences.
-We specialise in this area and can assist you at a Police Station or at Court 24/7 and at short notice if you have been caught drink driving.
+We specialise in this area and can assist you at a Police Station or at Court if you have been charged with drink driving.

 Our dedicated Crime Team can ensure you have representation at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements.

-If you have been caught and arrested for drink driving, it is vital that you seek legal advice immediately so that you are aware of your rights and any defences that you may have.
+If you have been charged with drink driving, it is vital that you seek legal advice immediately so that you are aware of your rights and any defences that you may have.
 At Seatons, our dedicated team of lawyers and case workers provide expert, legal advice in this field, and can assist you with your situation from start to finish.

 Please contact us about your drink driving offence on 01536 276300 or use our online enquiry form.